Claims Kit

 State Compliance Information

-Employers must continuously post a notice to employees in one or more conspicuous places on the employer's work site advising employees that the employer is insured for workers' compensation as required by law, identifying the name of the employer's insurance carrier or stating that the employer is self-insured, and containing information about the Colorado workers' compensation system on a form prescribed or approved by the Division and furnished by the carrier or self-insured.
+Employers must continuously post a notice to employees in one or more conspicuous places on the employer's work site advising employees that the employer is insured for workers' compensation as required by law.
+This must identify the name of the employer's insurance carrier--or state that the employer is self-insured--and contain information about the Colorado workers' compensation system.
+This must be on a form prescribed or approved by the Division and furnished by the carrier or self-insured.

-Employers also must continuously post a notice to employees in one or more conspicuous places on the employer's work site advising employees that written notice must be given to an employer within 4 working days after an injury as set forth in 8-43-102
+Employers also must continuously post a notice to employees in one or more conspicuous places on the employer's work site advising employees that written notice must be given to an employer within 4 working days after an injury.

-WC50 - Notice to Employer of Injury This poster must be displayed on the workplace premises and provides notice to the employee of the requirement to report all work-related injuries to the employer.
+This poster must be displayed on the workplace premises and provide notice to the employee of the requirement to report all work-related injuries to the employer.
 In addition, notice is provided that benefits may be reduced if the injury results from use of a controlled substance.
-The poster must be at least 11x14.
-It may be printed on (2) 8 1/2 x 11 pages and taped together.
+The poster must be at least 11 x 14".
+It may be printed on (2) 8.5 x 11" pages and taped together.

 In Colorado, the employer or insurance company has the right in the first instance to select the physician who attends an injured employee.
 This becomes the designated medical provider.